 Homeowners Insurance Does Not Cover Termite Damage

-Much to the dismay of Knoxville residents, most homeowners insurance policies do not cover termite damage.
+Unfortunately, most homeowners’ insurance policies do not cover termite damage.
 There’s a logical reason for this.
-House fires, floods, and damage caused by natural disasters are covered by homeowners insurance because this damage is not under the homeowner’s control.
-However, damage caused by termites IS preventable with the help of a home pest control plan.
-Since damage caused by termites can be prevented, insurance companies usually will not cover the cost of termite-damage repairs.
+House fires, floods, and damage caused by natural disasters are covered because this damage is not under the homeowner’s control.
+However, termite damage is preventable with the help of a home pest control plan.
+As with most types of damage that can be prevented, insurance companies typically will not cover the cost of termite damage repairs.

-5 Things You Should Know About Termites In Knoxville in Knoxville TN
+5 Things You Should Know About Termites in Knoxville TN

 Serving East Tennessee since 1971